TehGoat/rs_osrm/README.md

 ## Rust wrapper for osrm

 ### Requeries that osrm's dependencies is installed
+to link final binary, you need:
+0. libosrm.a
+1. libboost_filesystem.so
+2. libboost_iostreams.so
+3. libboost_thread.so
+4. libboost_system.so

 ### How to use:
 1. Create an EngineConfig, pass path to .osrm file.
 You may change other settings, see osrm documentation.